nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

 While you should aim to use NodeCollections to create connections whenever possible, there may be cases where you have a predefined set of pairs of pre- and post-synaptic nodes.
-In those cases it may be inefficient to convert the individual IDs in the pair to NodeCollections to be passed to the ``Connect()`` function, especially if there are thousands or millions of pairs to connect.
+In those cases, it may be inefficient to convert the individual IDs in the pair to NodeCollections to be passed to the ``Connect()`` function, especially if there are thousands or millions of pairs to connect.